negative-light-media/.github/CONTRIBUTING.md

 ### Testing

-When contributing code it helps if you test it out first.
+When contributing code please test it out first.
 Provide information about any tests that you have run, including steps to fix any bug.
+This helps us make sure that all of our code meets our requirements and ensures that bugs are fixed.

 ## Review Process